15 Interesting Facts About African Wild Dogs. Habitat, hunting, great caretakers & much more.

 This very adaptable nature means that the African wild dog is sparsely spread all over most countries in Africa.

-6. Where Can I See Painted Dogs On Safari?
+6. Where To See Painted Dogs On Safari

 While African wild dogs are present in many countries, the numbers are mostly low for many countries.
 Here are some countries where the numbers are high and you are likely to meet other interesting animals on your wildlife safari.